The Songs The Morning Sang

 Working together, they’ve also reimagined elements from the Portico Library’s 19th-century collection, creating cut-and-paste artworks that reflect some of the themes and ideas of their morning walks.

-The Songs The Morning Sang was supported using public funding by the National Lottery through Arts Council England.
+The Songs The Morning Sang was supported using public funding by the National Lottery through Arts Council England and was shown at the Portico Library in Manchester in the summer of 2025 and the Rock Mill Centre in New Mills in the Autumn of 2025.

 Ian McMillan "Every morning I get up at 5am, leave the house at 5.20am, and go for my early stroll.
 For me, as for many people, this is the best time of the day.
 It feels sublime, transcendent, almost sacred.
 Nothing much has happened yet and it feels like almost anything might happen.
 My stroll is always the same route around the village near Barnsley where I’ve always lived: I walk down the street and I turn right.
 I cross the main road near where my brother lives.
 I walk past the bakery and I walk down the hill.
 I walk back up the other side of the hill through an estate of bungalows.
 I pass the paper shop.
 I walk into the house at 6.10am.